 The East Bayshore project provides recycled water for a variety of non-potable applications to portions of Emeryville and Oakland.
 The San Ramon Valley project provides recycled water for landscape irrigation to portions of San Ramon.
+The San Leandro project provides recycled water for irrigation to portions of Alameda.
 The North Richmond and RARE projects provide recycled water to a refinery for its cooling towers and boiler feedwater system.
-In fiscal year 2015, the RARE Water Project continued to provide up to 3.5 million gallons per day of recycled water to the Chevron Richmond refinery to conserve an equivalent amount of potable water.
-Chevron continues to pay a monthly service charge to cover all capital, operations, and maintenance costs associated with the facility.
-The San Leandro project provides recycled water for irrigation to portions of Alameda and Oakland.
-Over the years, EBMUD has secured federal, state, and customer funding to partly pay for these recycled water facilities.
+Chevron under contract continues to pay a volumetric rate for water from the North Richmond Water Recycling Plant, and a monthly service charge to cover all capital, operations, and maintenance costs associated with the RARE facility.
+Over the years, EBMUD has secured federal, state, and customer specific funding to partly pay for these recycled water facilities.
 Recently, state funding was secured to install a segment of the East Bayshore pipeline from Oakland to Emeryville.
 EBMUD partnered with the City of Albany's bike path project to install another segment of the East Bayshore pipeline, resulting in cost savings.